Calculation of the early old-age pension

 Early old-age pension and professional activity

-In case of self-employment
+In case of professional activity :

 Refixing

-In the event of a combination with a professional income, the early old-age pension is only recalculated once a year with effect from 1 April, unless:
+In the event of a combination with a professional income, the early old-age pension is only recalculated once a year with effect from 1 May, unless:

 - the pension holder proves a reduction in income of at least 10% over a three-month period,